-This issue of NASET’s Autism Spectrum Disorder series was written by Angela Bollin, BS TR, CTRS, Julia VanderMolen, Ph.D, and Taylor Bierwagen and published in the Spring 2018 edition of JAASEP.
-The purpose of their research was to review the assistive technology (AT) specific assessment models and instruments that have been developed for children with Autism Spectrum Disorder (ASD) in order to provide an overview of the strategies to be employed in rehabilitation and education.
+The purpose of this research was to review the assistive technology (AT) specific assessment models and instruments that have been developed for children with Autism Spectrum Disorder (ASD) in order to provide an overview of the strategies to be employed in rehabilitation and education.
 Three electronic databases were searched for peer-reviewed studies investigating children with Autism Spectrum Disorder (ASD) and the use of assistive technology to assist with speech difficulties, little social interaction, and poor motor skills.
 Relevant studies were independently reviewed and appraised by three reviewers.
 Methodological quality was quantified using the American Speech-Language-Hearing Association's levels of evidence.
 In total, 21 studies were included in the review.
-The authors argue that there is a need to develop a more thorough guide for AT professionals in the process of AT assessment for children with Autism Spectrum Disorder.
+We argue that there is a need to develop a more thorough guide for AT professionals in the process of AT assessment for children with Autism Spectrum Disorder.

 Keywords: innovative technology, autism spectrum disorder, assistive technology, social skills, speech difficulties, motor skills

 To Read this Article - or Download this Article (login required)

 To Download the Entire SPRING/SUMMER 2018 Issue of JAASEP - (login required)

 NASET Members - Login to Access These Files.